1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market activity: 1970-S CAM Quarter

-The 1970-S DCAM (Deep Cameo) quarter represents the pinnacle of proof coin artistry for this year, featuring the most dramatic contrast between deeply frosted devices and brilliant mirror fields.
+The 1970-S DCAM quarter represents the pinnacle of proof coin quality for this year — DCAM stands for Deep Cameo (NGC uses the equivalent term “Ultra Cameo”) and requires the most extreme possible contrast between deeply frosted devices and brilliant mirror fields, giving the coin an almost three-dimensional sculptural appearance.

 1970-S DCAM Quarter Price/Grade Chart